-- D2.21(a)(i)-strongrooms and vaults, both for security purposes, and the fact that the general public would ordinarily be very unlikely to access such places; - D2.21(a)(ii)(A)-sole-occupancy units within flats, motels or hotels, because the people in the units will generally be in possession of keys to unlock the door; - D2.21(a)(ii)(B)-small sole-occupancy units in Class 5-8 buildings, where it would be difficult to overlook the presence of anyone at closing time; and - D2.21(a)(ii)(C)-restricted access spaces and rooms otherwise inaccessible to people at all times, such as cleaners' rooms and the like.
+- D2.21(a)(i)-strongrooms and vaults, both for security purposes, and the fact that the general public would ordinarily be very unlikely to access such places; - D2.21(a)(ii)(A)-sole-occupancy units within flats, because the people in the units will generally be in possession of keys to unlock the door; - D2.21(a)(ii)(B)-sole-occupancy units within motels or hotels, because the people in the units will generally be in possession of keys to unlock the door.
+However this sub-clause does not include the entrance door to sole-occupancy units in boarding-houses, guest houses, hostels, lodging-house or backpackers accommodation as the occupant may not always have possession of keys to unlock the door; - D2.21(a)(ii)(C)-small sole-occupancy units in Class 5-8 buildings, where it would be difficult to overlook the presence of anyone at closing time; and - D2.21(a)(ii)(D)-restricted access spaces and rooms otherwise inaccessible to people at all times, such as cleaners' rooms and the like.